LightslicerGP/YTMDL/README.md

 # Youtube Playlist Downloader

+## Requirements

+This script requires ffmpeg to be installed on your system.
+It uses ffmpeg to convert downloaded videos to MP3 format using the following command: `ffmpeg -y -i "{title}.webm" -vn -ab 320k "{folder}/{title}.mp3" -loglevel quiet` and it requires ffmpeg, and helps remove not needing an import

 ## How to use Modifications

 1. first start with an empty `Modifications.json` file, run the script